Write using plain English (plain language)

 • unexplained technical terms or abbreviations (explain them the first time you use them)

-• jargon, unless needed for your audience
+• jargon, unless necessary for your audience

 • starting sentences with numerals (restructure the sentence if needed)